Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 ## Section II: Individual Self-Custody

+With the cryptographic primitives established, we now apply them to real-world personal custody workflows and threat models.

 ### Software Wallets: Convenience vs. Security

 **Software wallets** store private keys on general-purpose devices like smartphones or computers.
 Popular examples include MetaMask, Trust Wallet, and Phantom.
 These wallets offer excellent user experience and seamless integration with DeFi applications, making them ideal for active trading and frequent transactions.